marwenanna/management_users_groups/README.md

 # Setup the Database
 Again, make sure .env is setup for your computer.
 Then, create the database and the schema!

--php bin\console doctrine:database:create
+- php bin\console doctrine:database:create
--php bin\console doctrine:migrations:migrate
+- php bin\console doctrine:migrations:migrate
--Start your fixtures : php bin/console doctrine:fixtures:load
+- Start your fixtures : php bin/console doctrine:fixtures:load
--php bin/console server:run
+- php bin/console server:run

 Now check out the site at http://localhost:8000